-- 1. Prior learning credit does not meet the residency 15 hours required by GRCC and does not qualify for financial aid. - 2.
+- 1. Because PLA credit may not be accepted by transfer institutions, it is the students' responsibility to determine transfer eligibility of PLA credits. - 2.
+Prior learning credit does not meet the residency 15 hours required by GRCC and does not qualify for financial aid. - 3.
 Prior learning portfolio assessment receives credit, but no letter grade.
-Therefore, PLA credit is not included in GPA.
-Because PLA credit may not be accepted by transfer institutions, it is the students' responsibility to determine transfer eligibility of PLA credits. - 3.
-Students are not eligible for prior learning assessment if they have failed the course for which they are seeking credit. - 4.
-The cost for Portfolio Assessment is \$150 per course, regardless of whether or not credits are granted.
+Therefore, PLA credit is not included in GPA. - 4.
+Students are not eligible for prior learning assessment if they have failed the course for which they are seeking credit.